calvinherman/calvinherman.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to my GitHub Page!

-Welcome to my GitHub Page!
 I will show you the following aspects about the neighborhood I chose, Williamsburg:
 1. The outline of the neighborhood (via JSON)
 2. The basic demographics and statistics of the neighborhood
 3. Bedford Av station usage statistics